 10. Healthcare Virtual Assistant

 A healthcare virtual assistant is a professional who provides administrative and clinical support to patients and medical professionals remotely.

 They may work for a hospital, clinic, or physician’s office and can be responsible for tasks such as handling phone calls, scheduling appointments, entering patient data into electronic health records (EHR), and providing other clerical support.

-Another big benefit of remote nursing is that it gives you more control over your schedule.
+2. It gives you more control over your schedule.